 - With selected projects ("Project Selection"): Participants of the Berlinale Co-Production Market can request 30-minute one-on-one meetings with representatives of the projects in the official selection as well as with the "Talent Project Market" and television series makers in the "CoPro Series" selection, all of which are listed in the project catalogue.

 - With selected companies ("Company Matching Programme"): Further individual meetings can be requested with five internationally renowned production companies specially chosen for "Company Matching".
 Here, it’s not about specific film projects, but more about getting together and discovering common ground on the company level – for example similar company strategies and new business ideas that could lead to future cooperation and new forms of international alliances

-- With representatives from film funders (Fund Meetings): On the third day of the event, representatives from around 15 international film funding institutions will be available for 20-minute individual info meetings which can be booked in advance by the participating producers, subject to availability.
+- With representatives from film funders ("Fund Meetings"): On the third day of the event, representatives from around 20 international film funding institutions will be available for 20-minute individual info meetings which can be booked in advance by the participating producers, subject to availability.

-The Countries-in-Focus presentations consist of short, moderated interviews where experts provide information about conditions of production as well as funding and coproduction opportunities in one of ‘their’ countries.
+The "Country Sessions" consist of short, moderated interviews where experts provide information about conditions of production as well as funding and coproduction opportunities in one of ‘their’ countries.

-At a pitching and get-together session, international publishers and literary agents present ten books which have excellent potential for film adaptation to interested producers.
+Since 2006 "Books at Berlinale", in cooperation with the Frankfurt Book Fair, has been the world’s first content market for literary adaptations to be located at an A-List festival.
+At a pitch and get-together session, international publishers and literary agents present ten books which have excellent potential for film adaptation to interested producers.

-There is also a number of additional informal networking opportunities at the Berlinale Co-Production Market: lunches and cocktails offer participants further chances to meet and exchange ideas in a relaxed environment.
+There is also a number of additional informal networking opportunities at the Berlinale Co-Production Market: "Lunches & Cocktails" offer participants further chances to meet and exchange ideas in a relaxed environment.